 In 1926, the Association for the Study of Negro Life and History (now called the Association for the Study of African American Life and History, aka ASALH), organized the first national Negro History Week; about 40 years later, in the late 1960s, the holiday had developed into Black History Month, which was observed on many college campuses, as per History.

 2. The first federally-recognized Black History Month was observed in 1976.

 For years, ASALH campaigned for the federal government to acknowledge Black History Month.
 Come 1976, President Gerald Ford finally deemed Black History Month a public holiday, and every U.S. POTUS since then has recognized it, too.

 3. Black History Month is in February for a reason.

 According to ASALH, the organization’s founder Dr. Carter G. Woodson chose to hold the first Negro History Week during the second week of February because that’s when both Abraham Lincoln and Frederick Douglass were born.

-ASALH is hosting a number of events as part of the 2022 Black History Month Virtual Festival throughout the month of February.
-The two main talks are: Exploitation in Medicine on Feb.
-12, and Race Norming in the NFL on Feb.
-27. You can buy tickets here.
+ASALH is hosting a number of events as part of the 2023 Black History Month Festival throughout the month of February.
+Events include a presentation of Shirley Chisholm Play in D.C. on Feb.
+25, and a virtual conversation with Lonnie G. Bunch III on Feb.
+22.